lightspeed1/workout-wizard-public/README.md

 # Workout Wizard

-This is a workout tracker web app built with HTML, CSS, JavaScript, Bootstrap, PostgreSQL, and Vanilla (no frameworks) JS.
+This is a workout tracker web app built with HTML, CSS, Vanilla (no frameworks) JavaScript, Bootstrap, PostgreSQL.
 Visit it [live now](https://workoutwizard.onrender.com/).

 Notable Features: